karansikka1/Foodx/README.md

 This competition is part of the fine-grained visual-categorization workshop ([FGVC5 workshop](https://sites.google.com/view/fgvc5/home)) at [CVPR 2018](http://cvpr2018.thecvf.com/).
 The winners of the challenge will be invited to present their work at the FGVC5 workshop.

 ## Updates
-The Github page for the challenge is online
+4/25/18: The Github page for the challenge is online 4/25/18: Training, validation and test data is available

 ## Dates
 |||